jpastuszek/httpimagestore/README.md

 * `extension` - file extension determined from `path`
 * `mimeextension` - image extension based on mime type; mime type will be updated based on information from [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) for input image and output thumbnails - content determined
 * `imagename` - name of the image that is being stored or sourced
-* URL matches - other variables can be matched from URL pattern - see API configuration
+* URL matches and query string parameters - other variables can be matched from URL pattern and query string parameters - see API configuration

 Example: